aff3ct/aff3ct/doc/sphinx/source/simulation/parameters/sim/sim.rst

    :Default:  0.1
    :Examples: ``-s 1.0``

-Gives the noise energy step between each simulation iteration.
+Give the noise energy step between each simulation iteration.

 .. attention:: This argument is another way to set the noise range to simulate.
    It is ignored or not required if the argument :ref:`sim-sim-noise-range` is given,